JuliaEarth/GeoStats.jl/docs/src/data.md

 ### Files

-Consider the following files with geospatial data.
-We can easily load the data without any specific knowledge of the file format:
+We can easily load geospatial data from disk without any specific knowledge of file formats:

 ```@example files
 using GeoTables